NikolaiTeslovich/QCoDeS-Interfacing/README.md

 ### Installing Ubuntu

-The SSD was wiped and the latest version of Ubuntu, 22.04 LTS, was with a USb thumbdrive.
-I used [balenaEtcher](https://www.balena.io/etcher/) was used to create the installation media.
+The SSD was wiped and the latest version of Ubuntu, 22.04 LTS, was installed on it.
+I used [balenaEtcher](https://www.balena.io/etcher/) to create the installation media.